aatupas/WebVisitorLog/README.md

 # Please note
 1. It will prompt location permission to visitor device
+2. If user refuse to allow location permission, it will not logged
-2. Location pin <b>not</b> 100% accurate, especially visitor who use desktop.
-For desktop visitor, it can still logging, but location inaccurate.
+3. Location pin <b>not</b> 100% accurate, especially visitor who use desktop.
+For desktop visitor, it can still logging, but location inaccurate
-3. This script targeted to visitor that use mobile device/smartphone.
+4. This script targeted to visitor that use mobile device/smartphone.

 # WARNING !
 - <i>I WILL NOT RESPONSIBLE FOR ANY MISUSE OF THIS SCRIPT</i>